 Bernat Romagosa is a software engineer from Barcelona.
 He is the author of Snap4Arduino and the main developer of Beetle Blocks.
 As part of the SAP Young Thinkers group he contributes to the Snap! programming language and to MicroBlocks.
 At MicroBlocks, he codes parts of the VM and the standalone IDE, and is also a member of the Project Leadership Committee.

 Kathy Giori fills her desk with hardware that can be programmed using MicroBlocks, and enjoys teaching workshops.
-She currently leads ecosystem engagement at Zededa, and has worked in Silicon Valley her whole career.
+She has worked in Silicon Valley her whole career.
 At MicroBlocks, she directs global partnerships and outreach, and is a member of the Project Leadership Committee.
-She holds a B.S. in EE from the University of Minnesota and an M.S. in EE from Stanford.
+She holds a B.S. in Electrical Engineering (EE) from the University of Minnesota and an M.S. in EE from Stanford.

 Jens Mönig is a researcher at SAP.
 He is the architect and lead programmer of UC Berkeley’s SNAP! programming language together with Brian Harvey.
 Previously Jens has conducted research under Alan Kay, helped develop Scratch for the MIT Media Lab and written enterprise software.
 He is a fully qualified lawyer in Germany and was an attorney, corporate counsel and lecturer for many years before rediscovering his love for programming.
 For leisure Jens loves fooling around with musical instruments.